Miserlou/Zappa/README.md

 ##### Deploying to a Domain With AWS Certificate Manager

-Amazon also provides their own free alternative to Let's Encrypt called [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+Amazon also provides their own free alternative to Let's Encrypt called [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM).

 1. Verify your domain in the AWS Ceriticate Manager console.
 2. In the console, select the N. Virginia (us-east-1) region and request a certificate for your domain or subdomain (`sub.yourdomain.tld`), or request a wildcard domain (`*.yourdomain.tld`).